-Jennifer Hill is Professor of Corporate Law at the University of Sydney Law School.
+Jennifer Hill is the Bob Baxt AO Chair in Corporate and Commercial Law at Monash University.
 She has held visiting teaching and research positions at various international law schools, including Cornell University; Duke University; NYU Law School; University of Virginia, University of Texas, and Vanderbilt University.
 Jennifer is a member of ECGI's Research Committee, chairs the ECGI Research Member Engagement Committee, and is a Research Fellow of the British Academy’s Future of the Corporation project.
-From July-December 2018, she will be a Visiting Fellow at Clare Hall, University of Cambridge.

 Jennifer writes widely in the areas of corporate law and comparative corporate governance.
 Her recent scholarship covers areas, such as shareholder power and activism, stewardship codes, corporate culture, directors' duties, enforcement and executive pay, Her recent papers include:-